nicholasamorim/redlin/README.md

 I'm learning Kotlin and after reading [Kotlin: An Illustrated Guide](https://typealias.com/start/) and [Kotlin Design Patterns and Best Practices](https://www.oreilly.com/library/view/kotlin-design-patterns/9781805127765/), I decided to give this a go taking advantage of the structure in the [CodeCrafters challenge](https://app.codecrafters.io/courses/redis/overview).

-So take this for what it is: a learning project that is meant as a proof of a few concepts.
+So take this for what it is: a learning project.

 At the moment it is essentially a wrapper for a [ConcurrentHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ConcurrentHashMap.html).